“In this post iOS 14.5 era, it is more important than ever to diversify your ad spend cross-channel.”

 At the beginning of this year, we decided to conduct an experiment on Pinterest to answer this question and test the performance of static ads versus video ads.
-We also wanted to see if this platform can bring desirable results for our SaaS regardless of the ad type we used.
+We also wanted to see if this social media platform could bring desirable results for our SaaS regardless of the Pinterest ad type we created and used.

 We had two separate campaigns for each ad type—one for the static image and one for the video.
 For each campaign, we had two identical ad groups for each audience we targeted.
 Also, each ad group had two identical ad copy variations.